 To the market-ready product with the minimum viable product: Examples for the application

-• Dropbox: The founders of Dropbox had not yet created a product, but turned to the users anyway.
+- Dropbox: The founders of Dropbox had not yet created a product, but they reached out to their users anyway.
 They created a demo video to describe Dropbox and its functions.
 Because the idea was well received, the founders actually developed the planned tool and became multi-billionaires by implementing their idea.
 Dropbox is an example of how the MVP can be applied to digital products.

 The Minimum Viable Product (MVP) is of great importance in the development process of digital and physical products, services and business ideas.
 By definition, the MVP is the smallest functional product and therefore only contains basic functions.
 User feedback on the first version of the MVP enables companies to further develop and optimize it.
 In practice, this brings companies closer to the market-ready end product with each version of the MVP.
 The constant feedback from customers and its consideration in the development process means that working with the MVP helps to manage the risks in product development and increase the chances of a successful product launch.